All 22 Kos Sightseeing

 All sightseeing in Kos

-The Monastery of Agios Ioannis, 7 km south of Kefalos, offers gorgeous view to the sea.
-Next to the monastery, there is a huge plane tree.
+The Monastery of Agios Ioannis, 7 km south of Kefalos, offers a gorgeous view of the sea.
+Right next to the monastery, there is a huge plane tree.

 Ancient Agora includes the remains of the ancient town of Kos.
-It is located close to the harbour.
-The ancient town had ample streets, sanctuaries, a stadium, gymnasium and other settlements.
+It is located close to the harbor.
+The ancient town had ample streets, sanctuaries, a stadium, gymnasium, and other settlements.